brnhan/ukg-pro-gcal-sync/README.md

    python fetch_schedule.py
    ```

-   This will open a browser for Microsoft login and save your schedule in `schedule.json`.
+   - This will open a browser for Microsoft login if your login state isn't valid
+   - Then will save your schedule in `schedule.json`.

 6. Sync your shifts to Google Calendar:
    ```bash